JAMSScheduler/docker/windows-containers/jamsagent/README.md

 # Description:
 Creates an image running the x64 JAMS Agent, handling the setup of a Run As user with the proper Logon as Batch Rights being granted via Carbon.

+It is recommended the user and/or password for the Run As user is updated in the dockerfile prior to building the image.
+This is merely here to serve as an example, or for initial testing purposes within your environment.

 # Environment:
 Windows Server Core